kholobtseva/kholobtseva/README.md

 # Hi there 👋
+I have experience working in large international and Russian companies with strict requirements for quality and data handling.
-I have 17 years of experience in IT.
-(7 years as a system administrator and 10 years as a systems analyst and QA engineer).<br>
+I have worked as a QA Engineer and also have a background as a Systems Analyst and Systems Administrator.<br>
 --- --- ---
 ## Key skills:
 - Python